magpiemodel/magpiemodel.github.io/_tutorials/t07_RegionalOutputAnalysis.md

            hierarchy of outputs as displayed by the table of contents and; \n (b) have a look at some figures displaying model outputs of your interest."
+  - task: "Start the interactive scenario analysis tool using the shinyresults R library, select one particular model run using the title filter and look at a variable of your choice."
+    solution: "1.
+Open an R session in the main folder structure of the MAgPIE model folder\n
+               2. Execute the command ``shinyresults::appResultsLocal()``\n
+               3. After the interactive site has opened, select `title` as a filter in the `Select Data` tab and look for the simulation run of your choice\n
+               4. Click on `Load selection` and open the `LinePlot1` or `AreaPlot1` tab\n
+               5. Select a variable of your choice and optionally also a particular scenario or region."
+  - task: "Apply the function carbonstock() from the R library magpie4 using the file “fulldata.gdx” in the folder of a model simulation run as input for the function.\n
+               (a) Use the default settings of the arguments of the function\n (b) Change the arguments of the function, e.g. change the regional resolution from cellular (cluster level) to regional."
+    solution: "1.
+Open an R session or R Studio\n
+               2. Set the working directory to the main MAgPIE model folder (e.g. by copying the path of the folder with RIGHT CLICK + COPY and executing the command ``setwd(readClipboard())``\n
+               3. Assign the gdx file: ``gdx <- ''fulldata.gdx''``\n
+               4. solution to (a) ``cellularCarbon <- carbonstock(gdx)``\n
+               5. solution to (b) ``regionalCarbon <- carbonstock(gdx = gdx, level = ''reg'')``"
+   - task: "Using the gdx R library to extract the level and marginal values of the MAgPIE variable ov43_watavail."
+     solution: "``w <- readGDX(gdx, "ov43_watavail", select = list(type = c("level", "marginal")))``"

 published: true
 ---